lambdamikel/LambdaSpeak-FS/README.md

 Note that ISR UART interrupts caused by incoming serial bytes might still be hapening WHILE the firmware is waiting for the CPC clock signal at the synchronization point.
 However, the UART ISR halts and resumes the Z80 CPC CPU, hence, these interupts are invisible from a CPC "clock" point of view.
-Also, if the CPC should give the clock signal WHILST serving the UART ISR, it will still be noticed, since the IOWRITE Request caused by the CPC clock signal is processed by another ISR (triggering on a IO Write Request pin change signal).
+Also, if the CPC should have given the clock signal at the same point the UART ISR is engaged (this CAN happen), it will still get noticed by the firmware, since the IOWRITE Request from the CPC clock signal is processed by another ISR, triggering on a IO Write Request pin change signal and hence we cannot miss any IO WRite Requests from the CPC.

 Also note that, even if the CPC gives the clock signal a bit *too early*